 Victor has recently completed his training at The Actors Studio Drama School under the teachings of notable acting coach Susan Aston.
 Prior to working at The Actors Studio, Victor graduated from The Mason Gross School of Arts at Rutgers University where he studied Theatre with a concentration in performance.
 His studies at Rutgers also consisted of stage management, scenic design, devising and theater history.
 During his time at Rutgers he also worked as a Casting Assistant Intern at McCorkle Casting Ltd.

-Prior to Acting, Victor was a standout football player and was recruited by Salisbury University to play at the Collegiate level.
+Prior to Acting, Victor was a standout football player recruited by Salisbury University to play at the collegiate level.
 He played there for a year until he received a career ending injury that left him unsure of what he could do next.
 He quickly realized that the only other thing he enjoyed, and the only other thing that people ever told him he was good at, was forms of theater.
 He had always been a keen impersonator, class clown and would constantly be creating sketches to act out with friends and family members throughout his entire life.
 He moved back to New Jersey, which is his native state, and enrolled at Rutgers University where he began diving into the world of theater.
 The more involved he became in the theater, the more he began to see that the same principles that he had learned as an athlete were the same ones he needed to succeed as an actor.